Use of fire in grazed woodlands — Queensland

 • Australia’s woodlands are not static and change over time with climate and fire.

-• Fire is a preventative tool that checks the growth of eucalypts, acacias and other woody weeds to maintain a grassy understorey.
+• Fire is a preventative tool that checks the growth of woody species to maintain a grassy understorey.

-• In the absence of fire, grazed woodlands will tend to thicken at the expense of pasture productivity and ultimately carrying capacity.
+• In the absence of fire, grazed woodlands will tend to thicken at the expense of pasture productivity.
+Consequently, the reduced ability to grow pasture, will have a negative impact on carrying capacity.

-• The use of fire to manage woodland thickening needs to be compared with chemical or mechanical alternatives, which are increasingly limited by economic or legislative controls.
+• The use of fire to manage woodland thickening needs to be compared with chemical or mechanical alternatives.

 • As a management tool, the use of fire needs to be deliberate and planned.
 This often includes adjusting grazing management to ensure sufficient fuel for an effective burn.